Covid-19 is a threat to the farming industry here on Anglesey and Gwynedd, which are vital to sustain our communities.

 We shall contact a volunteer that has registered on our database.
 We shall try to ensure that the person is local to your farm, and possesses the skills you require to fulfil the work.
 Once you have been paired with a volunteer, we shall contact you with their details.

 The volunteer shall contact you for further information and guidance on what is required;

 You (the farmer) need to ensure the following:

-– ONLY ask that the most basic and important work to be done.
+– ONLY ask that the most basic and important work is done.

 – You shall have telephone conversation – NO face-to-face interaction!

-– Explain clearly the work that needs to be done, and highlight the locations of keys, taps, medicines and any other implement or tool need to complete the work.
+– Explain clearly the work that needs to be done, and highlight the locations of keys, taps, medicines and any other implement or tool needed to complete the work.

 – Agree with the volunteer how many days you require them to work on the farm as some tasks such as feeding the animals are repetitive.